Meet the AmeriCorps members making a difference in our communities

 “They get a full day of professional development a week, access to whole health system, including leadership… job shadowing and much more,” she said.
 “In this role, they work in ERs, doing screening for substance abuse.
 They spend long periods of time with patients, helping them get into treatment and address any barriers.
 They’re part of our broader opiate epidemic response through our Community Impact department.”

 Beneath the video below, you’ll learn more about Mercy Health’s first class of corps members.
-If you’d like to learn more about joining next year’s class, learn more and apply here.
+Any applicants or individuals interested in learning more about this program should contact Tamiko Mauldin, professional recruiter, at TMauldin@mercy.com.

 “I will be a certified health education specialist at the end of the summer.
 I plan to attend graduate school in the fall for a Master’s Degree in Healthcare Administration.
 After this position, I hope to continue my journey in the health care system and work my way up to becoming CEO of a hospital!
 I have big dreams and Mercy and AmeriCorps are allowing me to make those dreams a reality.” – Kylie Bethel, University of Cincinnati graduate